intrig-unicamp/macsad/README.md

 MACSAD
 ==========
-Follow the steps below to setup and run MACSAD on a Ubuntu 14.0 and above.
+Follow the steps below to setup and run MACSAD on a Ubuntu 14.0 and later.

 # Part 1
 ---